-The basic ideas in optimal transportation theory are rather simple, but their applications are powerful and they sometimes give surprising connections between things that are not seemingly related.
-This is why more researchers in science in general are becoming interested in the subject, and it will be beneficial for students both in pure and applied mathematics to get used to some of the essential ideas in optimal transportation as their general backgrounds; especially those who are pursuing research in analysis, geometry, probability, and PDE, as well as those in scientific computing, optimization, mathematical modelling, mathematical biology, image and data processing, to name a few.
+The basic ideas in optimal transportation theory are rather simple, but its applications are powerful and it sometimes gives surprising connections between things that are not seemingly related.
+This is why more researchers in science in general are becoming interested in the subject, and it will be beneficial for students, especially those who are pursuing research in analysis, geometry and PDE, to get used to some of the essential ideas in optimal transportation as their general backgrounds.
 The course material is suitable for first or second year graduate students (even for advanced undergraduate students with solid background in measure theory) and prepares them to do their own research in the subject and related fields.